What is atrial fibrillation ablation?

-Catheter ablation is a keyhole technique (surgery performed through a tiny incision), which directs a small, flexible tube (or catheter) is directed to a specific area inside the heart.
-This delivers heat energy to damage (or ablate) the abnormally active heart muscle.
+This is a keyhole technique (surgery performed through a tiny incision), which directs a small, flexible tube (or catheter) to a specific area inside the heart.
+Once there, it uses heat energy to damage (or ablate) the abnormally active heart muscle.
 We normally recommend this treatment if your AF is too difficult to control with medication, if you can't tolerate the medication or of you don't want to take it.

-After having catheter ablation, a lot of patients find their symptoms of AF are reduced or go completely.
+After having a catheter ablation, many patients find their symptoms of AF are reduced or go completely.

 Before your ablation